Iganc/currency-exchange-database/README.md

 ## Features
 - List all currencies: Retrieve a list of all currencies available in the database.
 - Get latest exchange rate: Fetch the latest exchange rate for a specific currency pair (e.g., USD to EUR).
-- Data Source: The exchange rates are fetched and stored using an external source
+- Data Source: The exchange rates are fetched and stored using an external source, yfinance

 ## API Endpoints
 ### GET /currency/